Helping Your Dog Recover From an ACL Surgery

 In the fifth and sixth week of rehabilitation (weeks 11 and 12 after surgery), your dog is allowed to have mild off-leash activity.
 Remember though, no jumping, ball-playing or playing with other dogs yet!

-At the end of the sixth week of rehabilitation (12 weeks after surgery) we would like to check him/her again before full activity is allowed.
+At the end of the sixth week of rehabilitation (12 weeks after surgery) your vet normally should check him/her again before full activity is allowed.

 How Can I Help My Dog Recovery From an ACL Surgery?